Solvosoft/django-gentelella-widgets/docs/source/grid_slider.rst

  - data-max: this atribute receives the max value,in addition can be use with values type date in format ('YYYY / MM / DD').
  - data_from: This defined the default initial value and only date values.

+About the SingleGridSlider need to add:
+ - data-min: this atribute receives the min value,in addition can be use with values type date in format ('YYYY / MM / DD').
+ - data-max: this atribute receives the max value,in addition can be use with values type date in format ('YYYY / MM / DD').
+ - data_from: This defined the default initial value and only date values.
+ - data-target: this receive the name of one field of the model and that field represent the minimum value of the grid slider.
+ - data-target_from: this atribute receive simbols.

 -----------------
 Forms.py
 -----------------